DoSomething/chompy/docs/imports/rock-the-vote.md

 - `registration_complete` -- set from our RTV import if the record's status is either `register-form` or `register-ovr`.

-So the full hierarchy order taken into account when updating the profile is:
+So the full hierarchy order taken into account when updating the profile from lowest to highest is:

-1. `registration_complete`
-2. `confirmed`
-3. `unregistered`
-4. `ineligible`
-5. `uncertain`
+- `uncertain`

-### Dealing with Non-Member Registrants
+- `ineligible`
+- `under-18`
+- `rejected`
+- `unregistered`
+- `step-1`
+- `step-2`
+- `step-3`
+- `step-4`
+- `confirmed`
+- `registration_complete`

+### New Users

-If the referral column doesn't have a NS ID, we should do what we do with the TV import.
+If the referral column doesn't have a NS ID, we try to find to a user by email, and last by mobile number.
+If a user is still not found, then create a NS account for them with the PII provided from Rock The Vote.

-1. Try to match to a member on number
-2. Try to match to a member on email

-If those don't work, then create a NS account for them with the relevant information (First name, last name, contact information) like we do with TurboVote.
-For the `sms_status` we should populate it for the time being with what's in the partner SMS opt-in column.

-### Special Case: Referral Links
+### Online Drives

 Online drives is one of the tactics we have for getting people to get their friends registered to vote.
 For example, someone would sign up for the campaign and they have their own personal registration page (w/ a RTV form on it w/ the same kind of tracking) that they share with their friends/family.
 The appeal for them is that on their campaign action page, it will show how many people has viewed their personal registration page (v2 feature enhancement might be upping this to show who has registered).